-- 1. (Post [Pos46]) HALT \leq PostCorrProb with an efficient reduction. - 2.
-If $POSTCORRPROB \leq A$ with an efficient reduction then $HALT \leq A$ with an efficient reduction.
-This will be important when we claim that a reduction of POSTCORRPROB to a game problem will produce reasonably small, playable, initial settings for the game. - 3.
-(Minsky [Min67], but probably also folklore)) Halt \leq CounterMach; however the reduction takes a Turing machine of length n and returns a Counter machine of length $2^{O(n)}$.
-This will be important when we claim that a reduction of CounterMach to a game problem do not produce reasonably small, playable, initial settings for the game.
+- 1. (Post [Pos46]) HALT \leq_r Post Corr Prob with an efficient reduction. - 2.
+If Post Corr Prob $\leq_r A$ with an efficient reduction then Halt $\leq_r A$ with an efficient reduction.
+This will be important when we claim that a reduction of Post Corr Prob to a game problem will produce reasonably small, playable, initial settings for the game. - 3.
+(Minsky [Min67], but probably also folklore)) HALT \leq_r Counter Mach; however the reduction takes a Turing machine of length n and returns a Counter machine of length $2^{O(n)}$.
+This will be important when we claim that a reduction of Counter Mach to a game problem does not produce reasonably small, playable, initial settings for the game.

-15.2 Conway's Game of LIFE
+16.2 Conway's Game of LIFE